-Results of any national examinations you have taken should be submitted
+Results of any national examinations you have taken should also be submitted.

 You may send examples of your best academic or artistic work.
 However, please be aware that certificates are not necessary and, unless they pertain to the final year of your high school education, prove unhelpful in the application reading process.
 A strong, well-prepared application is both comprehensive and concise.

-In addition to all of the above forms, transfer applicants must also submit:
+In addition to all of the above, transfer applicants must also submit:

 College Official’s Report